UrQuan1/scummvm/README.md

       - Rename the saved game to `riven-xxx.rvn`
       - Saves from the CD and DVD edition are not interchangeable

-  - Simon the Sorcerer 1
+  - Simon the Sorcerer

       - Rename the saved game to `simon1.xxx`

-  - Simon the Sorcerer 2
+  - Simon the Sorcerer II

       - Rename the saved game to `simon2.xxx`